 * After seeing nine batters bat over .300 in 2012, Nebraska currently only has three players above the line this season: Chad Christensen (.389), Michael Pritchard (.342), and Pat Kelly (.327).

-* After losing two games last week to the hands of Nebraska, Arkansas 2-of-3 from Texas A&M over the weekend.
+* After losing two games last week to the hands of Nebraska, Arkansas took 2-of-3 from Texas A&M over the weekend.